RSA Cipher

 - injected faults

-Probably, the most popular one is the timing attack (Kocher-96).
+Probably, the most popular one is the timing attack introduced by the Kocher seminal paper in 1996.

-This type of attacks are very concrete and effective, more than analytical attacks that today are assumed to be infeasible.
+Side channels attacks are very concrete and effective, more than analytical attacks, which today are assumed infeasible.

-- Constant time: all executions paths perform as the worst case.
+- Constant time execution: all executions paths perform as the worst case.

 - Random delays: insert random delays independent of the exponent.